-United Way to Adminster Emergency Food and Shelter Funds in Stephenson County
+United Way to Administer Emergency Food and Shelter Funds in Carroll, Stephenson and Jo Daviess County

-The money that was awarded to Stephenson County is used to supplement existing services that provide emergency food and shelter services in the county.
+The money that was awarded to Carroll, Stephenson and Jo Daviess County is used to supplement existing services that provide emergency food and shelter services in the county.

-The selection was made by a National Board, which is chaired by the Federal Emergency Management Agency (FEMA), and consists of representatives from The Salvation Army; American Red Cross; United Jewish Communities; Catholic Charities, USA; National Council of Churches of Christ in the U.S.A.; and United Way of America.
+The selection was made by a National Board, which is chaired by the Federal Emergency Management Agency (FEMA), and consists of representatives from United Way of America, The Salvation Army; American Red Cross; United Jewish Communities; Catholic Charities, USA; and National Council of Churches of Christ in the U.S.A.

-The local board, which is composed of representatives from Stephenson County is now charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas in our communities.
-The local board is seeking applications from qualified service organizations (please see detailed list of qualifications below) serving Stephenson County.
+The local board, which is composed of representatives from each county is now charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas in our communities.
+The local board is seeking applications from qualified service organizations (please see detailed list of qualifications below) serving each county.

-Stephenson County has distributed Emergency Food and Shelter funds previously to The Salvation Army, Freeport Area Church Cooperative, Northwestern Illinois Community Action Agency Senior Citizen Services, VOICES and Northern Illinois Food Bank.
-These agencies were responsible for providing served meals, food pantry orders, and rent/mortgage assistance in Stephenson County.
+Stephenson County has distributed 2018 Phase 35 Emergency Food and Shelter funds to Freeport Area Church Cooperative, Northwestern Illinois Community Action Agency Senior Citizen Services, VOICES and Hearts That Care Whole Life Food Pantry.
+These agencies were responsible for providing served meals, food pantry orders, and shelter assistance in Stephenson County.

 Eligibility to receive funds